Vice-Principal of Scheduling; Dean of Studies, and Assistant Professor of Biology

 School Operations Assistant

-I am Shannon Saint Louis, I serve as support to our students, parents and staff as school Operations Assistant.
-I provide support to students while they utilize school facilities; ensuring students are learning in a safe and supportive environment.
-I am the single point of contact for support in navigating Kronos, purchasing, school level budget and student accounts.
-As an essential link amongst the students and their teachers; I am ensuring a positive school climate and culture.
-My Philosophy is to focus on student success through a safe environment promoting self motivation and creativity to prepare for the ever-changing world.
+Shannon Saint Louis serves as support to BHSEC students, parents and staff as School Operations Assistant.
+She provides support to students while they utilize school facilities; ensuring students are learning in a safe and supportive environment.
+She is the single point of contact for support in navigating Kronos, purchasing, school level budget and student accounts.
+As an essential link amongst the students and their teachers; she ensures a positive school climate and culture.
+Her philosophy is to focus on student success through a safe environment promoting self motivation and creativity to prepare for the ever-changing world.

 Tiffany R. Sims